ByAU

 6.4 Ecosystem Compatibility

-- Use open standards like IBC (Inter-Blockchain Communication) where applicable.
+- Whenever you can, go for open standards like IBC (Inter-Blockchain Communication).

 7. Strategic Recommendations for Startups & Enterprises